aciccarello/ciccarello.me/posts/blog/2026-08-31-i-love-reading-blogs.md

 slug: i-love-reading-blogs
 tags:
   - IndieWeb
+image: /assets/img/2026-07-harbor-sunset-wide.jpg
+image_alt: Monochromatic picture of a sunset over a beach with people and a lifeguard tower capturing the depth of the scene but without a clear subject.
+updates:
+  - date: 2026-09-01T07:11:36.059Z
+    description: Added featured image and minor textual edits
 ---

 Today is BlogDay, a celebration of blogging and also the end to [Blaugust](https://indieweb.org/Blaugust), a challenge to write 31 posts in the month of August.